Alipsa/spreadsheets/readme.md

 ### exportSpreadsheet: export an excel or Open Office spreadsheet

-To export to a new spread sheet use
+To export to a new spreadsheet use
 ```r
 exportSpreadsheet(filePath, df)
 ```